 Full Sun – USDA Zone 7-10

 Grows up to 50-60ft tall.
-More hardier in the southwest than the Mexican palm.
+Hardier than the Mexican palm in the southwest.
 Fronds need trimming in spring after frost damage.
-Low water once established plant in full sun.
+Low water once established plant it in full sun.
 Care of Palm Trees.
 Peter A. Hogg Photo

 Scientific Name: Chamaerops humilis